PSDCoder/ngDialog/README.md

 	console.log('ngDialog opened: ' + $dialog.attr('id'));
 });
 ```

+``ngDialog.resolving`` fires when isset resolve key in options and when started internal resolving of this dependencies.

 ``ngDialog.closing`` is different than ``ngDialog.closed`` in that it is fired immediately when the dialog begins closing, whereas ``ngDialog.closed`` is fired after all animations are complete.
 Both will be fired even when animation end support is not detected.